The geometric bookkeeping guide to Feynman integral reduction and $\varepsilon$-factorised differential equations: Conclusions

 \section{Conclusions}

-In this letter, we reported on significant efficiency improvements for integration-by-parts reduction and a systematic algorithm to obtain an $\eps$-factorised differential equation.
-It would be interesting to investigate, if or if not the order relation proposed in this letter always leads to an $\Fcomb^\bullet$-compatible differential equation.
+In this letter, we reported on a systematic algorithm to obtain an $\eps$-factorised differential equation without relying on prior knowledge of the underlying geometry.
+It would be interesting to investigate whether the order relation proposed in this letter always leads to an $\Fcomb^\bullet$-compatible differential equation.
 We do not know about a counter-example, but this is currently a conjecture.
+Additionaly, we expect that the proposed method for integration-by-parts reduction yields further efficiency improvements.